Can AI replace your QA team? What works in 2026

 Approach 2: Augment your team with Zerocheck

-1. 1.Position AI as augmentation, not replacement - Zerocheck handles test generation, maintenance, and failure triage so QA engineers focus on higher-value work
+1. 1.Position AI as augmentation - Zerocheck suggests tests, runs approved browser checks, and captures failure evidence so QA engineers can focus on strategy and exploratory work

 3. 3.QA engineers review generated tests, add edge cases, and define which flows matter most - the strategy layer stays human